IRS Mileage Rate for 2024: What Can Businesses Expect For The Upcoming Year

 The IRS has set the standard mileage rate for business use for 2024 to 67 cents.

-On December 14th, the Internal Revenue Service (IRS) issued federal mileage rates for 2024, reflecting minor adjustments from the previous year.
+On December 14th, the Internal Revenue Service (IRS) issued the federal mileage rates for 2024, reflecting minor adjustments from the previous year.
 These changes are primarily seen in the rates for business and medical/moving purposes.

 Besides the IRS mileage rate increase of 1.5 cents per mile for business purposes, there is a 1-cent per mile decrease when it comes to deducting costs of vehicle use for medical and moving purposes.